 - Variation – While mesh jackets still have a lot of style and variation to choose from, textile jackets can offer much more variation due to the nature of the materials being used, and the fact that the designers do not have to worry about obstructing that all-important airflow.

 - Can be Too Warm – The other side to textile jackets being nice and warm in cold weather is that they often tend to be too warm for nicer weather.
-And the fact that they are heavier than their mesh counterparts only exacerbates the problem.
+And the fact that they are heavier than their mesh counterparts only exacerbate the problem.

 - Poor Abrasion Resistance – This is more of a downside when compared to leather jackets rather than mesh jackets, but many of the materials used for textile motorcycle jackets are not the most abrasion-resistant materials, which can cause accelerated wear and tear, especially if you do take a spill.